-In this technological era, there are digital devices at every corner of your home.
+There are digital devices at every corner of your home in this technological era.
 No homes are free of technology; all homes have at least one device.
 Cell phones, TV, tablets, laptops are the most used devices among young ones.

-Aware your kids about the best and worst sides of social media, online gaming risks, and many more.
+You need to know your kids about social media's best and worst sides, online gaming risks, and many more.
 However, digital parenting is still essential for teens, whether they like it or not.

 What are the three negative impacts of technology on society?

-There are many negative impacts of technology on society; the top three negative impacts are:
+There are many negative impacts of technology on society; the top three negative results are: